 - Ensure that your customers know that there are live agents to help in case they are unable to find a solution to their queries on their own.

 - Your customers should be able to contact you instantly if they are unable to resolve their issues.
-Be it self-serving through knowledge base FAQs or articles or via chatbots powered by AI, your live agents should only be a click away.
+Be it self-serving through knowledge base FAQs or articles or via customer support automation, your live agents should only be a click away.
 By incorporating a ‘Contact Us’ button next to every support article and chat bot window, does the job.

 - If your business is using bots as a mode of self-servicing first level customer queries, make sure your customers have been informed of it.
 Being upfront ensures that even if the bots do make mistakes, your customers understand the difference between man and machine.
 Therefore, they are quicker to forgive in such situations.

 - Have a system in place that prompts the customer support team of the customer’s journey through self-servicing their queries.
 Hence, if the customer is unable to find the right answers in a customer support knowledge base, the live agent should not refer him or her back to the articles that the customer has already checked.